jagodki/Lunis/README.md

 Just the background map and the download needs an access to the internet.
 The cartographic work is done by the MapKit framework.

 ### Data preparation
-A detailed description and all scripts for processing data for this project can be found in the <a href="">lunis_data_preparation<\a> project.
+A detailed description and all scripts for processing data for this project can be found in the <a href="">lunis_data_preparation</a> project.
 If you want to contribute datasets, please upload (via push request) them to this project.